hacksomeheavymetal/zOS/vocabulary.md

 IKJ**** - TSO component messages

 ## The hardware controls (sandboxing/virtual cages)
-- Supervisor State Switch - restricts when a program can execute privileged hardware instructions.
+- Supervisor state switch - restricts when a program can execute privileged hardware instructions.
-- Protect Keys - restrict what memory a program can update or read.
+- Memory protect Keys - restrict what storage/memory a program can update/store or read/fetch (similar like in other unices).
+For details and other types of memory protections see chapter 5.7 in "Introduction to the New Mainframe: Security" at https://www.redbooks.ibm.com/redbooks/pdfs/sg246776.pdf.
-- Address Spaces - restrict processes by running them within dedicated address spaces managed by the kernel (like in other unices).
+- Address spaces - restrict processes by running them within dedicated address spaces managed by the kernel (like in other unices).